microchip-pic-avr-solutions/avr128da48-cnano-bootloader-melody/readme.md

   14. Next step is to configure the project properties.
 This can be opened by selecting "File->Project Properties".
 Select "AVR128DA48 Curiosity Nano" under Connected Hardware Tool, DFP version under Packs and the XC8 or AVR-GCC version under compiler toolchain.
 Also select the XC8 or GCC under Categories section based on the compiler selected.
     ![Project Properties](Images/Compiler_Settings.png)

   15. We have completed the needed configurations for the Bootloader project.
-Compile and build the project by clicking the Clean and Build Main Project button on the toolbar.
+Compile and build the project by clicking the "Clean and Build Main Project" on the toolbar.
   ![Clean and Build Main Project](Images/Clean%20and%20Build%20Project.png)
   16. Program the device by clicking "Make and Program Device Main Project" on the toolbar.
 Once the bootloader is programmed into the device sucessfully, you should see the device LED ON.
   ![Program Device with Bootloader](Images/Program_Device_Bootloader.PNG)